wboyz/javascript/README.md

   - [11.2](#11.2) <a name='11.2'></a> Don't use generators for now.

-  > Why?
+  > Miért?
 They don't transpile well to ES5.

 **[⬆ vissza a tetejére](#table-of-contents)**